yaraalaa0/hrc_Sofar/README.md

 -----------------------------------------------------------------------------------------

+Installing the dependencies:

+- Download the package baxter_common from: https://github.com/RethinkRobotics/baxter_common and extract it in the src folder of your ROS workspace.
+- Download the package moveit_robots from: https://github.com/ros-planning/moveit_robots and extract it in the src folder of your ROS workspace.

 For launching the system:

 - First, clone all the packages of this repository in the src folder of your ROS workspace.